nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 of split point for various drift intensities and drift detectors">

-Note: Analyzed the behavior in the case of the uniform dataset with a single drift in the middle and 250 samples
+Note: Analyzed the behavior in the case of the uniform dataset with a single drift in the middle and 250 samples, either with optimal or with random split points

+Effect of total number of dimensions or choice of split point for various drift intensities and drift detectors.
+Graphic shows median (line), 25% − 75%-quantile (inner area), min − max-quantile (outer area), and outliers (circles)

 # Total Number of dimensions